raminduw/mi_card_flutter/README.md

 # MCard ☁
-This is a sample dart/flutter application which has simple UI and custom font..
+This is a sample dart/flutter application which has simple UI and custom font.

 ### Technologies:
 a) Flutter</br>